dtomvan/direnv-instant/README.md

 2. Returns control to your shell immediately for an instant prompt
 3. Notifies your shell via SIGUSR1 when the environment is ready
 4. Automatically applies the new environment variables without disrupting your workflow
-5. If direnv takes longer than 4 seconds (configurable), spawns a tmux pane showing progress
+5. If direnv takes longer than 4 seconds (configurable), spawns a tmux/zellij pane showing progress

 ## Recommended